 Exposure and practice with foods and feeding

 Feeding difficulties in infancy can mean being fussy or difficult to feed eg. pushing food away or clamping the mouth shut!
-It may also mean refusal to eat or over reliance on milk feeding – whether at the breast or with bottle feeding.
-In more extreme cases it may mean a complete refusal to eat any food or more than a couple of mouthfuls.
-Of course this is a worry, not least because infants need to learn to eat a wide range of foods at regular intervals for optimum growth and development of brain, body, bones and muscle.
-It is quite usual for infants to be sensitive to food refusal when over-tired, distressed or unwell.
-Over-hungry infants can also get stressed and refuse to eat.
-However, it does becomes important to address, when food refusal is ongoing or chronic and feeding times become “a battle”.
+It may also mean refusal to eat solids or over reliance on milk feeding – whether at the breast or the bottle.
+Sometimes it means only eating a few mouthfuls, with feeling full up very early.
+For some children this means a compete refusal to eat specific foods and not others.
+Food refusal may also have become a battleground within the family.
+Forcing a child to take milk or solids is never a good idea.
+For sensitive infants, force feeding will often cause feeding or bottle aversion.
+This may take some time to work through.
+Feeding your child may be one of the most difficult things for you, and food refusal is frequently an emotional trigger.
+So, it is a worry, and not least because infants are growing so quickly and need lots of nutrition.
+Infants often don’t eat well when over-tired, distressed or unwell.
+Over-hungry infants can also get stressed and refuse to eat, preferring the comfort and ease of milk.
+However, it does becomes important to address, when food refusal is ongoing or chronic and feeding times have become a battleground.
 Importantly if weight gain slows or growth faltering is present.
-Limited practice with eating solids impacts on learning key physical feeding skills, those which help infants to eat, accept and enjoy a wide range of foods, flavours and textures.
-The time of greatest impact of feeding difficulties is during the “sensitive window” at 6-12 months – the time when infants are primed and ready to learn how and what to eat.
-Infants are at higher risk of growth faltering and nutrient deficiencies eg. iron deficiency anaemia at this time due to especially high needs for calories and nutrients during this time of rapid growth and development.
+Limited practice or experience in eating solid foods impacts the early learning of physical feeding skills, those which help infants to eat, accept and enjoy a wide range of foods and textures.
+The time of greatest impact of feeding difficulties is during the “sensitive window” at 6-12 months – the time when infants are primed and ready to learn how to eat.
+Infants are more likely to experince growth faltering and nutrient deficiencies eg. iron deficiency anaemia at this age, due to the especially high needs for calories and nutrients during late infancy.

 Repeated illness during the first year

-- Reassurance is helpful – either directly or by seeing other family members eating is helpful in and of itself
+- Reassurance is helpful – either directly or by seeing other family members eating is helpful in itself

-- Continuing to expose infants and young children to foods – the sights, smells and observations of other family members eating foods, without pressure to eat, is a good way to maintain sensory stimulus
+- Continuing to expose infants – the sights, smells and observations of other family members eating, without pressure to eat, is a good way to maintain sensory stimulus

 - Gentle and consistent encouragement, without pressure